Spartronics4915/Dashboard/README.md

 To run the dashboard:

+  1. make sure you have python installed (2.7+ may be the best choice)
-  1. make sure correct python modules are installed
+  2. make sure correct python modules are installed (pynetworktablas, pynetworktablsjs)
-  2. start the dashboard server:  python tornado_server.py
+  2. start dashboard server:  python tornado_server.py --port 5080 --robot 10.49.15.2
-  3. point your favorite webbrowser to http://localhost:8888
+  3. point your favorite webbrowser to http://localhost:5080

 ### Helpful Links